Icinga/icingaweb2-module-elasticsearch/doc/02-Configuration.md

 Credentials for authentication, if any.

+**Certificate Authority**

+The path of the file containing one or more certificates to verify the peer with or the path to the directory that holds multiple CA certificates.

+**Client Certificate**

+The path of the client certificate.

+**Client Private Key**

+The path of the client private key.

 ## Event Types

 Event types define how to access data in your Elasticsearch instances.
 Again, please use the web interface for